wpeterman/ResistanceGA/README.md

 library(devtools) # Loads devtools

 install_github("wpeterman/ResistanceGA") # Download package
-require(ResistanceGA) # Installs package and the other required packages needed
+library(ResistanceGA) # Installs package and the other required packages needed
 ```
 Once the package is installed, you can further explore the functions by opening the HTML 'Vignette' using the code below, or you can view the vignette directly [**here**](https://dl.dropboxusercontent.com/u/23513016/ResistanceGA.html "Vignette")
 ```